 As the fighting moved east of Adas Torah toward other synagogues in the Jewish neighborhood, the police remained about a quarter-block away from the action, Ms. Regev said.
 She urged officers to get involved.
 “I said, ‘You need to stop this,’ and they essentially said, ‘We can’t do anything without a higher authority.’ ” Mr. Greenfield said the police “did little to interfere with the terrorist supporters.”
 By failing to disperse the protesters, they made it difficult for Jews to enter their own synagogue.
 The LAPD declined to comment.

-If Jews wait for law enforcement for their ability to move freely, they might wait a long time.
+If Jews wait for law enforcement to create space for them to move freely, they wait a long time.
+The Pro-Palestine crowd repeatedly creates situations where Jews must use brute force to lead their lives.